wonsunahn/CS1632_Summer2020/exercises/3/README.md

 ## Try this out

 Try exporting a test suite in Selenium IDE to a Java JUnit test class.
 You can achieve this by right clicking on a test suite on Selenium IDE and then clicking on "Export" in the context menu.
-I've already exported the test suite in "Reddit Cats.side" to the JUnit class "RedditCatsTest.java" for you.
-You can try running the JUnit class using the provided TestRunner.java using the following script:
+I've already exported the test suite in [Reddit Cats.side](Reddit%20Cats.side) to the JUnit class [RedditCatsTest.java](RedditCatsTest.java) for you.
+You can try running the JUnit class using the provided [TestRunner.java](TestRunner.java) using the following script:

 1. If you are running Windows:
    ```